-Appendix 4 Licensed driver dress code
+Appendix 3 Licensed driver dress code

-All Arun licensed drivers must always comply with the licensed driver dress code whilst they are conducting business.
+1. All Arun licensed drivers must always comply with the licensed driver dress code whilst they are conducting business.
 These are minimum standards.
 The driver must have good standards of personal hygiene.

-Clothing
+2 Clothing

-All clothing worn must be clean, presentable and in good condition.

-Knee length tailored shorts may be worn.

-Trousers should be full length.
-Skirts should be knee length.

-Shirts, tops, and blouses should cover to below the waistline and have short or long sleeves.
+- i) All clothing worn must be clean, presentable and in good condition. - ii) Knee length tailored shorts may be worn. - iii) Trousers should be full length.
+Skirts should be minimum knee length. - iv) Shirts, tops, and blouses should cover to below the waistline and have short or long sleeves.
 Shoulders should be covered.

-Footwear
+3 Footwear